 (2) The information relating to applications for emergency authorisations required by section 43 of the Act to be contained in an annual report is to include the number of such applications that were withdrawn.

+8A.
+Reports by designated Commission

+The information relating to applications for warrants, extensions of warrants and emergency authorisations included in a report under section 43A of the Act may include information of the kind described in regulation 8.

+[Regulation 8A inserted in Gazette 21 Sep 2007 p.
+4735.]

 9. Unlawful possession of surveillance information

 (1) A person who is unlawfully in possession of surveillance information commits an offence.